 Voting is a right – no to voter ID

-Making people show ID to vote in elections is an ill-thought out plan that will mean many poor and vulnerable people will be locked out of voting.
+Making people show ID to vote in elections is an ill-thought out plan is locking many poor and vulnerable people out of voting.
 This must be scrapped.

-The government wants to introduce a new law that will require everyone to show photo ID when voting in general elections.
+The previous government introduced a new law that requires everyone to show photo ID when voting in general elections.

 But many of the poorest and most vulnerable in our society don’t have a passport or driving license, and the cost of getting one can be too much if you’re on a low income.
 3.5 million people currently don’t have photo IDs.

-The government has suggested that there may be a free voter ID card that people can get, but there are no details of how that would work yet.
-Even with a free ID, you’d need to hear about it and apply in time for the election, or risk being turned away at the polling station.
+There is a ‘voter ID’ card that people can get, but you’d need to hear about it and apply in time for the election, or risk being turned away at the polling station.

 The thought that people can be locked out of voting is scary.

-And this is being suggested by a government who knows that the people most likely to be affected, are the ones who are least likely to vote for them.
+And this was implemented by a government who knows that the people most likely to be affected, are the ones who are least likely to vote for them.

-The government claims that the new law will reduce voter fraud.
+The scheme was supposedly to reduce voter fraud.
 However, there is no proof that this is a big problem in the UK.
-In 2018, the official statistics watchdog even rebuked the government’s claim that this type of electoral fraud is increasing.
+In 2018, the official statistics watchdog even rebuked the claim that this type of electoral fraud is increasing.

 Voting is our right – not a privilege.
-All plans of voter ID requirements at the polling booth must be scrapped immediately.
+All voter ID requirements at the polling booth must be scrapped immediately.

 Highlighted comments